 - Shorter sentences.
 In stories, short sentences of five words or fewer help create fast-action scenes that hold readers on the edge of their seat.
 In essays and reports, short sentences can be used to make or reinforce a point or to break up longer strings of text.

-- Use interesting, emotional, exciting, or dramatic words to spice up dialog.
+- Use interesting, emotional, exciting, or dramatic words to spice up dialogue.

-- See if you can replace long or boring explanations with dialog.
+- See if you can replace long or boring explanations with dialogue.

 7. Find substitutes for vague or dull words.